 - Contact Us

 - Services and Events

 - More Info

-Please email or phone the Rector, the Rev'd John Benson for further details of these services, or for a fuller explanation, please visit the church website.
+Please email or phone the Rector, the Rev'd John Benson for further details of these services.
 Our Curate, the Rev'd Hugh Thomas helps to lead and develop our parishes in worship.
 Churchwardens assist our Rector and Curate in this.

-We have two thriving choirs, a Youth Choir, and an Adult Choir, led by our talented director of music, David Walker.
+We have two choirs, a Youth Choir and an Adult Choir, led by our talented organist, David Walker.
 There are often music concerts and organ recitals.
 For more information on our choirs and music, visit our website.